moufan666/DingWenXuan_414join/README.md

 Hello!I'm `DingWenxuan`.
 Nice to meet you！XD:smiley_cat:
 -
-I'm a `painter` from Inner Mongolia Autonomous Region who came to this school in order to have `a higher level of training in the art industry`.To fill my regret of not being able to study art and to follow my dream<br>
+I'm a `painter` from Inner Mongolia Autonomous Region who came to this school in order to have `a higher level of training in the art industry`.To fill my regret of not being able to study art and to follow my dream.<br>
 I hope I can meet reliable and good students in `414` and be at the top of the profession!
 I also want to learn everything about this profession, such as game fundamentals and programming, and I want to create my own game world for the `characters` born under my pen.<br>

 #  This is my favorite picture of my lovely cat. she is my angel!!!!